ibm-cloud-docs/assistant/dialog-actions.md

       Specifying the type is optional.
 The default value is `client`.

-    - `<action_parameters>`: Any parameters that are expected by the external program, which is specified as a JSON object.
+    - `<action_parameters>`: Any parameters that are expected by the external program, which are specified as a JSON object.
 Parameters are only required if the external program requires them.

     - `<result_variable_name>`: The name to use to reference the JSON object that is returned by the external service or program.
 The result is added to the context section of the /message response.
 In other words, the result is stored as a context variable so it can be displayed in the node response or accessed by dialog nodes that are triggered later.
 Any existing value for the context variable is overwritten by the value that is returned by the action.
 You can specify the `result_variable_name` by using the following syntax: